johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

-*********************** Two Linux VMs talking to each ***********************************
+*********************** Two Linux VMs talking to each *********************************** Just for comparison, let's do a test that maxes out throughput.
+I'm going to up the core count on each end to `-m 4` to make sure were making enough bits to stress the virtual network.

 CPU usage on the 4-core receiving VM hit 65% at peak, and was ingesting 7.82 Gbps of traffic.
 The sending VM is on the same Proxmox host, so this was likely all occuring over the internal bridge on the machine.. a virtual network.